francetv/pushyd/README.md

 [![Test Coverage](https://codeclimate.com/github/bmedici/pushyd/badges/coverage.svg)](https://codeclimate.com/github/bmedici/pushyd/coverage)
 [ ![Codeship](https://codeship.com/projects/72fcb0f0-0fa7-0134-fb73-16f75abdb9e2/status?branch=master)](https://codeship.com/projects/156725)

-This is a basic proxy listenning to a RabbitMQ bus, and repeating selected messages in POST requests when matching filters
+A nice proxy listenning to a RabbitMQ bus, repeating selected messages in POST requests when filters match routing patterns

 Known bugs
 ------------------------------------------------------------------------------------

-None at this time
+* As this project is based on the Psyck YAML parser, configuration merge from "defaults" section and environment-specific section are broken.
+A sub-tree defined for a specific environment, will overwrite the corresponding subtree from "defaults".
+Please repeat whole sections from "defaults".

 Contributing